-All students should understand the full range of learning opportunities that are available to them.
-This includes both technical and academic routes and learning in schools, colleges, universities and in the workplace.
+All pupils and learners should understand the full range of learning opportunities that are available to them, including academic, technical and vocational routes.
+This should incorporate learning in schools, colleges, independent training providers (ITPs), universities and in the workplace.

-- By the age of 16, every student should have had a meaningful encounter2 with providers of the full range of educational opportunities, including sixth forms, colleges, universities and apprenticeship providers.
-This should include the opportunity to meet both staff and students.
+- By the age of 16, every pupil should have had meaningful encounters with providers of the full range of learning opportunities, including sixth forms, colleges, universities and ITPs.

-- By the age of 18, all students who are considering applying for university should have had at least two visits to universities to meet staff and students.
+- By the age of 18, all pupils who are considering applying to higher education should have had at least two visits to higher education providers to meet staff and learners.

 If a student is intending to go to University should encounters relating to other options also be provided?